augustin-grosnon/Polygon-projection-demo/README.md

 14. **Select colors**
    - Use the pickers at the bottom of the canvas to select the appropriate color for each polygon and the vector.

+15. **Drag base polygon**
+   - Click on the "Drag base polygon" button to drag the base polygon instead of the copy.
+It will save the current vector.